vickmuir/Backup/how-do-i-re-register-evault.md

 copyright:
   years: 1994, 2017
-lastupdated: "2017-09-28"
+lastupdated: "2017-10-04"

 ---
 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# Re-registering an eVault
+# Re-registering an EVault

 This is most commonly a step needed after reloading the OS of a server, but you can also use these steps to use backups for one server, to restore on another server.

-1. Login as the user on [WebCC](/docs/infrastructure/Backup/access-webcentralcontrol-webcc-evault-backup.html).
+1. Login as the user on WebCC.
+Refer to the [Getting Started with Backup Services](/docs/infrastructure/Backup/index.html) document for more details.

 2. Click **All Agents** on the left under Views.